 - Weight loss

-The diagnosis of interstitial lung disease typically involves imaging tests (Chest X-ray, Computed tomography (CT scan), High-resolution CT scan, Pulmonary function testing measurement of blood oxygen levels, and sometimes, biopsies or tissue sampling.
+The diagnosis of ILD typically involves imaging tests (Chest X-ray, Computed tomography (CT scan), High-resolution CT scan, Pulmonary function testing measurement of blood oxygen levels, and sometimes, biopsies or tissue sampling.

 Known causes of interstitial lung disease include the following: